I’m always amazed at the obsession most people have about dog food protein.

 - Valine

-So, What Happens When One Is Missing?
+What Happens When One Amino Acid Is Missing?

-This missing nutrient is known as the “limiting amino acid”.
+This missing nutrient is known as the limiting amino acid.
 That’s because its absence “limits” the process from using any of the other available amino acids altogether.

-You see, just because a dog food boasts a high protein percentage doesn’t mean it contains the right amino acids.
+Just because a dog food boasts a high protein percentage doesn’t mean it contains the right amino acids.